publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptIV/spta/m__us_usc_t47_s392.md

         The Secretary and the Comptroller General of the United States, or any of their duly authorized representatives, shall have access for the purpose of audit and examination to any books, documents, papers, and records of any recipient of assistance under this subpart that are pertinent to assistance received under this subpart.

 ([June 19, 1934, ch.
 652][/us/act/1934-06-19/ch652], title III, § 392, as added [Pub.
 L. 87–447][/us/pl/87/447], May 1, 1962, [76 Stat.
 65][/us/stat/76/65]; amended [Pub.
-L. 90–129, title I][/us/pl/90/129], §§ 102, 103(b)–(e), 104, Nov.
+L. 90–129, title I][/us/pl/90/129/tI], §§ 102, 103(b)–(e), 104, Nov.
 7, 1967, [81 Stat.
 365–367][/us/stat/81/365-367]; [Pub.
-L. 94–309, § 4][/us/pl/94/309/s4], June 5, 1976, [90 Stat.
+L. 94–309][/us/pl/94/309], § 4, June 5, 1976, [90 Stat.
 683][/us/stat/90/683]; [Pub.
-L. 95–567, title I, § 103(a)][/us/pl/95/567/s103/a], Nov.
+L. 95–567, title I][/us/pl/95/567/tI], § 103(a), Nov.
 2, 1978, [92 Stat.
 2405][/us/stat/92/2405]; [Pub.
-L. 97–35, title XII, § 1223][/us/pl/97/35/s1223], Aug.
+L. 97–35, title XII][/us/pl/97/35/tXII], § 1223, Aug.
 13, 1981, [95 Stat.
 725][/us/stat/95/725].)

  __Amendments__

     1981—Subsec. (a)(4).
 [Pub.
-L. 97–35, § 1223(a)][/us/pl/97/35/s1223/a], inserted provisions relating to noninterference of facilities with services required under this part, and substituted “primarily” for “only”.
+L. 97–35][/us/pl/97/35], § 1223(a), inserted provisions relating to noninterference of facilities with services required under this part, and substituted “primarily” for “only”.

     Subsec. (g)(2).
 [Pub.
-L. 97–35, § 1223(b)][/us/pl/97/35/s1223/b], substituted “primarily” for “only”, and provisions relating to interference of uses of facilities for provisions relating to good cause for release of applicant or owner from requirements.
+L. 97–35][/us/pl/97/35], § 1223(b), substituted “primarily” for “only”, and provisions relating to interference of uses of facilities for provisions relating to good cause for release of applicant or owner from requirements.

     1978—[Pub.
 L. 95–567][/us/pl/95/567] completely revised and restructured existing provisions, inserting provisions requiring applicant to submit a 5 year plan, allowing nonprofit educational or cultural groups to apply for grants, authorizing the Secretary to make grants up to 75 percent of the cost, establishing rules and regulations for approving grants and administering grants made before, on or after Nov.
 2, 1978, and striking out provisions for an 8½ percent limit on grants and criteria for awarding grants.

     1976—Subsec. (a)(1)(C).
 [Pub.
-L. 94–309, § 4(a)][/us/pl/94/309/s4/a], substituted “a public or private nonprofit college or university or other educational or cultural institution which is affiliated with an eligible college or university” for “a college or university deriving its support in whole or in part from tax revenues”.
+L. 94–309][/us/pl/94/309], § 4(a), substituted “a public or private nonprofit college or university or other educational or cultural institution which is affiliated with an eligible college or university” for “a college or university deriving its support in whole or in part from tax revenues”.

     Subsec. (d).
 [Pub.
-L. 94–309, § 4(b)][/us/pl/94/309/s4/b], substituted separate provisions relating to grant criteria for television and for radio in place of single provision that Secretary shall base his determinations of whether to approve applications for grants and the amount of grants on criteria set forth in regulations and designed to achieve, with respect to noncommercial educational television channels, prompt and effective use of all such channels remaining available and, with respect to noncommercial educational television and radio broadcasting facilities, equitable geographical distribution of such facilities throughout the States and provision of such facilities which will serve the greatest number of persons in as many areas as possible and which are adaptable to the broadest educational uses.
+L. 94–309][/us/pl/94/309], § 4(b), substituted separate provisions relating to grant criteria for television and for radio in place of single provision that Secretary shall base his determinations of whether to approve applications for grants and the amount of grants on criteria set forth in regulations and designed to achieve, with respect to noncommercial educational television channels, prompt and effective use of all such channels remaining available and, with respect to noncommercial educational television and radio broadcasting facilities, equitable geographical distribution of such facilities throughout the States and provision of such facilities which will serve the greatest number of persons in as many areas as possible and which are adaptable to the broadest educational uses.

     1967—Subsec. (a).
 [Pub.
-L. 90–129, § 103(b)(1)][/us/pl/90/129/s103/b/1], inserted “noncommercial” and “or radio” in introductory text.
+L. 90–129][/us/pl/90/129], § 103(b)(1), inserted “noncommercial” and “or radio” in introductory text.

     Subsec. (a)(1)(B).
 [Pub.
-L. 90–129, § 103(b)(2)][/us/pl/90/129/s103/b/2], required the State educational television agency applicant for a television facilities project to be a noncommercial agency and inserted requirement that applicant for a radio facilities project be a State educational radio agency.
+L. 90–129][/us/pl/90/129], § 103(b)(2), required the State educational television agency applicant for a television facilities project to be a noncommercial agency and inserted requirement that applicant for a radio facilities project be a State educational radio agency.

     Subsec. (a)(1)(D).
 [Pub.
-L. 90–129, § 103(b)(3)][/us/pl/90/129/s103/b/3], designated existing provisions as cl. (i), made such cl. (i) applicable to television facilities projects and noncommercial television, and added cl. (ii) and provision for applicant meeting both television and radio broadcasting requirements.
+L. 90–129][/us/pl/90/129], § 103(b)(3), designated existing provisions as cl. (i), made such cl. (i) applicable to television facilities projects and noncommercial television, and added cl. (ii) and provision for applicant meeting both television and radio broadcasting requirements.

     Subsec. (a)(1)(E).
 [Pub.
-L. 90–129, § 103(b)(4)][/us/pl/90/129/s103/b/4], added cl.
+L. 90–129][/us/pl/90/129], § 103(b)(4), added cl.
 (E).

     Subsec. (a)(2) to (4).
 [Pub.
-L. 90–129, § 103(b)(5)][/us/pl/90/129/s103/b/5], struck out “television” before “broadcasting facilities” wherever appearing.
+L. 90–129][/us/pl/90/129], § 103(b)(5), struck out “television” before “broadcasting facilities” wherever appearing.

     Subsec. (a)(5).
 [Pub.
-L. 90–129, § 103(b)(6)][/us/pl/90/129/s103/b/6], added par.
+L. 90–129][/us/pl/90/129], § 103(b)(6), added par.
 (5).

     Subsec. (b).
 [Pub.
-L. 90–129, § 102][/us/pl/90/129/s102], substituted limitation on grants for construction of noncommercial educational television and radio broadcasting facilities in any State to 8½ per centum of fiscal year appropriation for former $1,000,000 limitation for construction of educational television broadcasting facilities in any State.
+L. 90–129][/us/pl/90/129], § 102, substituted limitation on grants for construction of noncommercial educational television and radio broadcasting facilities in any State to 8½ per centum of fiscal year appropriation for former $1,000,000 limitation for construction of educational television broadcasting facilities in any State.

     Subsec. (c).
 [Pub.
-L. 90–129, § 103(c)][/us/pl/90/129/s103/c], designated existing provisions as par.
+L. 90–129][/us/pl/90/129], § 103(c), designated existing provisions as par.
 (1), restricted such provisions to noncommercial educational television broadcasting facilities, and added par.
 (2).

     Subsec. (d).
 [Pub.
-L. 90–129, § 103(d)][/us/pl/90/129/s103/d], inserted in cls.
+L. 90–129][/us/pl/90/129], § 103(d), inserted in cls.
 (2) and (3) “noncommercial” and “or noncommercial educational radio broadcasting facilities, as the case may be,” before and after “educational television broadcasting facilities”, respectively.

     Subsec. (e).
 [Pub.
-L. 90–129, § 104][/us/pl/90/129/s104], increased the maximum Federal share in the cost of constructing educational broadcasting facilities from 50 to 75 percent, eliminated the additional credit, formerly allowed the grantee, of 25 percent of the cost of facilities owned by the applicant on the date his application is filed, eliminated the prohibition against using not more than 15 percent of a grant for the acquisition and installation of interconnection facilities, microwave equipment, boosters, translators, and repeaters, and provided for payment of cost of the project from the sum available therefor.
+L. 90–129][/us/pl/90/129], § 104, increased the maximum Federal share in the cost of constructing educational broadcasting facilities from 50 to 75 percent, eliminated the additional credit, formerly allowed the grantee, of 25 percent of the cost of facilities owned by the applicant on the date his application is filed, eliminated the prohibition against using not more than 15 percent of a grant for the acquisition and installation of interconnection facilities, microwave equipment, boosters, translators, and repeaters, and provided for payment of cost of the project from the sum available therefor.

     Subsec. (f).
 [Pub.
-L. 90–129, § 103(e)][/us/pl/90/129/s103/e], inserted “or radio” in introductory text and, in par.
+L. 90–129][/us/pl/90/129], § 103(e), inserted “or radio” in introductory text and, in par.
 (2), “noncommercial” and “or noncommercial educational radio purposes, as the case may be” before and after “educational television purposes”, respectively.

  __Effective Date of 1978 Amendment__